-Barbara Dickson is an award-winning, best-selling, multi-published author and sought-after professionally-trained speaker and local historian.
+Barbara Dickson is an award-winning, best-selling, multi-published author, film documentarian, and sought-after professionally-trained speaker and local historian.
 She presents to myriad organizations such as retirement clubs and residences, charities, Canadian Royal Legions, and schools.
-Dickson’s speaking platform mirrors her passions: bomb girls, Irish memorials, MS, and heart transplantation.
-Individually, she focuses on the invaluable contribution made by Canadian women — bomb girls — engaged in war work especially in munitions factories such as GECO and DIL during the Second World War.
+Dickson’s speaking platform mirrors her passions: Bomb Girls, Irish memorials, MS, and heart transplantation.
+Individually, she focuses on the invaluable contribution made by Canadian women — Bomb Girls — engaged in war work especially in munitions factories such as GECO and DIL during the Second World War.
 She also brings awareness to important but little-known stories of nineteenth-century Canada including the impact and legacy of Irish immigration.
 She, along with her husband have discovered over two hundred Irish memorials in Canada.
 From a medical standpoint, life with multiple sclerosis — MS — is another important topic in Dickson’s speaking portfolio.
 Lastly, Dickson — as a parent of the child who has undergone a heart transplant — speaks about organ transplantation in Canada especially through her perspective as a mother.

 As a well-established journalist, Barbara Dickson’s magazine articles have appeared around the world as far away as South Africa, Germany, and California.
 Her debut novel, Mountains for Maddi, was published in 2009 to enthusiastic reviews.

 Dickson’s first non-fiction book, entitled, Bomb Girls: Trading Aprons for Ammo was released in September 2015.
-She has completed a follow-on book, entitled, Bomb Girls: United for Peace, which will feature over 100 memorable bomb girl stories.
+She has completed a follow-on book, entitled, Bomb Girls: United for Peace, which will feature 101 incredible Bomb Girls stories.

-Today, the story of Canada’s bomb girls continues to gain ground.
+Today, Canada’s Bomb Girls story continues to gain ground.

 Click on the images below to find inspiring stories of everyday heroes: from people who helped write Canada’s amazing story to more contemporary souls who inspire others as they soar above personal challenges.